kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 Configuring a limit for client retries is an important factor in building a resilient system, allowing requests to be successfully retried during periods of intermittent failure.
 But too many client-side retries can also exacerbate consistent failures and slow down recovery, quickly overwhelming a failing system and leading to cascading failures such as retry storms.
 Configuring a sane limit for max client-side retries is often challenging in complex systems.
 Allowing an application developer (Ana) to configure a dynamic "retry budget" reduces the risk of a high number of retries across clients.
 It allows a service to perform as expected in both times of high & low request load, as well as both during periods of intermittent & consistent failures.

 While retry budget configuration has been a frequently discussed feature within the community, differences in the semantics between data plane implementations creates a challenge for a consensus on the correct location for the configuration.
-This proposal aims to determine where retry budget's should be defined within the Gateway API, and whether data plane proxies may need to be altered to accommodate the specification.
+This proposal aims to determine where retry budgets should be defined within the Gateway API, and whether data plane proxies may need to be altered to accommodate the specification.

 ### Background on implementations